op7ic/SYSMONFENCER/README.md

 # Overview
 This is a simple PowerShell script which will enumerate the domain, deploy and run Sysmon monitor across every reachable system.
-The objective of this script is to be able to deploy and run Sysmon monitor for a number of days as part of Threat Hunting activity where other telemetry collection methods are not available.
+The objective of this script is to be able to deploy and run Sysmon monitor for a number of days as part of Threat Hunting activity where other telemetry collection methods are not available or too difficult to deploy.

 # Running